86maid/trading-maid/README.md

 ## 📊 Custom Series

 Use `add_series` to attach custom data (funding rate, on-chain metrics, sentiment, etc.) to the engine.
-Once registered, the series is synchronised with the OHLCV data and accessible in the strategy via `series["name"]`.
+Once registered, the series is synchronised with the OHLCV data and accessible in the strategy via `cx["name"]`.

 ### Aligning Custom Data